Network Use Policy UPPS No. 04.01.05

 07. PROCEDURES FOR RESPONSE TO THREATS AND POLICY VIOLATIONS

-07.01 IT Security or Technology Resources will disconnect a device posing an immediate threat to the university network in order to isolate the intrusion or problem and minimize risk to other systems until the device is repaired and the threat is removed.
-In coordination with administrative departments and law enforcement, IT Security and Technology Resources will investigate any incident involving unauthorized access or improper use of the university network.
+07.01 The Information Security Office or Technology Resources will disconnect a device posing an immediate threat to the university network in order to isolate the intrusion or problem and minimize risk to other systems until the device is repaired and the threat is removed.
+In coordination with administrative departments and law enforcement, the Information Security Office and Technology Resources will investigate any incident involving unauthorized access or improper use of the university network.
 Devices involved in these and other incidents will remain disconnected from the university network until the user, owner, or server administrator brings the device into compliance with all relevant policies and standards.
-IT Security and Technology Resources will attempt to notify appropriate departmental personnel when disconnecting departmental devices from the network under this provision.
+The Information Security Office and Technology Resources will attempt to notify appropriate departmental personnel when disconnecting departmental devices from the network under this provision.

-07.02 IT Security and Technology Resources may disconnect devices involved in repeated incidents for longer periods as required to reduce security risks to an acceptable level.
-IT Security may require the responsible server administrator to demonstrate compliance with UPPS No. 04.01.09, Server Management Policy, and the Server Management Technical and Security Standards and Procedures through an audit review or other assessment of the offending device and any other devices for which the administrator is responsible.
+07.02 The Information Security Office and Technology Resources may disconnect devices involved in repeated incidents for longer periods as required to reduce security risks to an acceptable level.
+The Information Security Office may require the responsible server administrator to demonstrate compliance with UPPS No. 04.01.09, Server Management Policy, and the Server Management Technical and Security Standards and Procedures through an audit review or other assessment of the offending device and any other devices for which the administrator is responsible.
 If a server administrator lacks the knowledge or training needed to comply with this policy, Technology Resources will assist the department in addressing the deficiency, including development of an appropriate training program.

 07.03 Texas State cooperates fully with federal, state, and local law enforcement authorities in the conduct of criminal investigations.
 The university will file criminal complaints against users who access or utilize the university network to conduct any criminal act.